Novotel Saint Petersburg Centre: History

-Architectural project

 The project was developed as a part of complex development plan.
 The Quartier 130 ensemble draws largely from classical Italian architecture, Renaissance being one of the main themes.
 The hotel complex consists of two buildings connected via a 3-storey gallery.
 The hotel is inspired by traditional Roman architecture.

 Facilities

 The 9-storey hotel offers 233 rooms (including 16 suites).